 The Korean Peninsula Energy Development Organization (KEDO) was created to implement provisions of the Agreed Framework related to heavy oil shipments and construction of the light water reactors.
 Lead members are the United States, Japan, South Korea, and the European Union.
 Japan and South Korea are to provide most of the financing, estimated at \$5-6 billion, for the construction of the light water reactors.
 The Agreed Framework set a target date of 2003 for completion of the first of the light water reactors.
-There have been numerous delays in the project, some caused by North Korea and others by legal and bureaucratic obstacles.
+There have been delays in the project, some caused by North Korea and others by legal and bureaucratic obstacles.
 KEDO officials now project the completion of the first light water reactor in 2008.
+Bush Administration officials estimate that by 2005, construction will reach the point when nuclear components will be delivered to North Korea.
 KEDO also has faced rising costs of providing the annual heavy oil allotments to North Korea.
 Since October 1995, North Korea has received the annual shipments of 500,000 tons of heavy oil.
-The cost has risen from about \$30 million in 1996 to an estimated \$120 million in 2001.
-Congressional appropriations for the U.S. contribution to the financing of the heavy oil shipments has risen from \$30 million in FY1996 to \$55 million in FY2001.
-The Bush Administration requested \$95 million for FY2002.
-KEDO's attempts to secure money from other countries has not filled the gap between U.S. money and the cost of the oil.
+The cost has risen from about \$30 million in 1996 to \$95 million in 2000 and \$80 million in 2001.
+Congressional appropriations for the financing of the heavy oil shipments and financing of KEDO has risen from \$30 million in FY1996 to \$55 million in FY2001.
+Congress granted the Bush Administration request for \$95 million for FY2002.

 The Agreed Framework came under increasing debate in 2000 and 2001.
 Critics charged that the two light water reactors could give North Korea the ability to produce large amounts of nuclear weapons grade plutonium.
 They cited potential safety problems with the reactors and asserted that North Korea's substandard electric power grid could not transmit electricity produced by the reactors.
-They cited delays in implementing the project and the rising cost of the heavy oil.
 Supporters of the Agreed Framework argued that it continues to fulfill its original aim of shutting down North Korea's Yongbyon nuclear reactors and plutonium reprocessing plant, which could have produced many nuclear weapons after 1994 if operations had continued.
 They acknowledged the safety and grid problems but predicted that these will be resolved in the future.
 (KEDO officials, however, stated that KEDO will reject North Korean demands that KEDO finance reconstruction of the electric grid.)
 Supporters of the Agreed Framework rejected the critics' claim that North Korea would be able to use the light water reactors to produce nuclear weapons, arguing that this type of reactor is "proliferation resistant."